 Instructions

-- Meanwhile, in a standing mixer with paddle attachment or large bowl with a hand mixer, beat Crisco and sugar on medium high speed until light and fluffy.
+- In a stand mixer with the paddle attachment or a large mixing bowl with a hand mixer, cream the softened butter and brown sugar until light and fluffy.

 Notes